CharityRight/dms/README.md

 CRM solution built by charities, for charities.

 # Technology and architecture
-The DRM is using [dry-web-roda](https://github.com/dry-rb/dry-web-roda) as the base Ruby framework.
+The DMS is using [dry-web-roda](https://github.com/dry-rb/dry-web-roda) as the base Ruby framework.
 It will also use [sidekiq](https://github.com/mperham/sidekiq) to process messages alongside PostgreSQL for persistence.

 The aim is to write an application using functional architecture.
 Please watch the talks